Michael Hogan (cricketer): Domestic career

 In March 2012, Hogan announced he had signed a three-year contract to play for Glamorgan, the only Wales-based team in English county cricket.
 Western Australia's captain at the time, Marcus North, was Glamorgan's overseas player for the previous season, and recommended him to the team's coach, Matthew Mott.
 Qualifying for Glamorgan as the holder of British citizenship by descent (through his mother), Hogan was originally scheduled to play for the team in the last two months of the 2012 English season, but a change in Cricket Australia regulations meant he would have had to play any Australian domestic matches as an overseas player.
 He decided to postpone playing for Glamorgan until the 2013 English season, thus retaining eligibility to play as a non-overseas player for the remainder of the season in Australia.
 In July 2012, Hogan re-signed with the Hobart Hurricanes.

 In his first season of county cricket, Hogan took a total of 103 wickets, including 67 in the County Championship.
 He also took Glamorgan's Player of the Year award and was shortlisted for the PCA's Player of the Year award.
 His successful season prompted Glamorgan to give him a contract to the end to the 2016 season, which was then extended by another two seasons in 2015.

 Hogan continued to play for Western Australia until announcing his retirement from Australian cricket at the end of the 2015–16 season.
 He holds the record for the most runs made at the number 11 batting position in the Sheffield Shield with 599 runs, and also the WA 10th wicket partnership record of 94, with Ashton Agar.
-He will continue to play for Glamorgan until 2018 to complete his contract.